walinejs/waline/docs/src/en/guide/client/widget/README.md

 icon: widget
 ---

-Waline provides some widgets in its property `Widget`, you can use them through `Waline.Widget.<widget name>`.
+Waline provides some widgets, you can use them through `Waline.<widget name>`.

 <!-- more -->